RetroShare/documentation/docs/tutorial/change_remove_pgp_key_password.md

-#Change or Remove password from the pgp key in retroshare secret keyring
+#Change or Remove password from a pgp secret key in retroshare secret keyring

 copy keyrings before editing them